 The Calgary Institute for the Humanities (CIH) is delighted to introduce the results of the Resident Fellowship Competition for 2023-24.
 CIH Fellows are given partial teaching release, an office in the CIH, and the opportunity to engage with a highly accomplished, multidisciplinary community of scholars over the course of the year.

-The University of Calgary is located on the traditional territories of the people of the Treaty 7 region in Southern Alberta, which includes the Blackfoot Confederacy (comprising the Siksika, Piikani, and Kainai First Nations), as well as the Tsuut’ina First Nation, and the Stoney Nakoda (including the Chiniki, Bearspaw, and Wesley First Nations).
-The City of Calgary is also home to Métis Nation of Alberta, Region 3.
-The University of Calgary is situated on land adjacent to where the Bow River meets the Elbow River, and the traditional Blackfoot name of this place is “Moh’kins’tsis”, which we now call the City of Calgary.
+The University of Calgary, located in the heart of Southern Alberta, both acknowledges and pays tribute to the traditional territories of the peoples of Treaty 7, which include the Blackfoot Confederacy (comprised of the Siksika, the Piikani, and the Kainai First Nations), the Tsuut’ina First Nation, and the Stoney Nakoda (including Chiniki, Bearspaw, and Goodstoney First Nations).
+The City of Calgary is also home to the Métis Nation of Alberta (Districts 5 and 6).